 There is a large outdoor area which is the Exhibition Area, devoted to the display of military hardware, ranging from howitzers, large guns, tanks to aircraft.
-They are life-size displays, preserved from the original hardware, (and we are thinking some of them may even had been used during the war and were well preserved) and it gives insight to visitors on their actual size.
+They are life-size displays, preserved from the original hardware, (and we are thinking some of them may even have been used during the war and were well preserved) and it gives insight to visitors on their actual size.
 Each of them has a signboard, in Korean and English, telling quick stats and information about them.
 They are also color-coded so it would be quickly be known which side has used them: Red for the Communist forces (North Korea, USSR, China) and Blue for the Allied Forces (South Korea, USA, UN, etc).

-Aside from Korean War-era hardware, there are also some military hardware on permanent display from post-war skirmishes between the two Koreas (remember, they are still technically at war, and North Korea is constantly threatening South of this and that).
+Aside from Korean War-era hardware, there is also some military hardware on permanent display from post-war skirmishes between the two Koreas (remember, they are still technically at war, and North Korea is constantly threatening South of this and that).
 One of them is a life-size replica of the PKM-357 patrol boat which was involved in a fierce skirmish with North Korea in the Battle of Yeonpyeong in 2002.
-With the number of bullet holes prominently marked on the boat, visitors are given idea on how intense the battle was.
+With the number of bullet holes prominently marked on the boat, visitors are given an idea of how intense the battle was.

 The outdoor corridors of the Memorial’s main building is a monument contained names of the soldiers who were killed in action the Korean War, as well as those killed post-war in defending true Korean democracy.
 Not only the names of the Korean deceased were etched, but also the names of other nationalities who participated in the war.
 We also saw the names of the Filipino soldiers who were among those killed.
 This part of a memorial is a hallowed, sacred ground, intended to remember the soldiers who died in their call of duty.
-It also gives visitors perspective on how brutal the war is; and this is just the military part of the casualties, and not counting the civilians whose casualties are up to a million.
+It also gives visitors perspective on how brutal the war is, and this is just the military part of the casualties, and not counting the civilians whose casualties are up to a million.

 One of the most touching monuments outdoors is the Statue of Brothers.
-It depicts the elder South Korean soldier and the younger North Korean soldier, symbolizes the harsh reality of Korean division, which is still evident until now (not only among the North Korean dissidents who flee to the South but also to the long time relatives separated by war).
+It depicts the elder South Korean soldier and the younger North Korean soldier, symbolizes the harsh reality of Korean division, which is still evident until now (not only among the North Korean dissidents who flee to the South but also to the longtime relatives separated by war).
 This story is immortalized on the 2004 South Korean movie Taegukgi (whose title was derived from the name of the Korean flag), which also became a domestic box office hit and earned positive reviews.